frifster/timedoctor-mcp/README.md

 ### Option A: Using uvx (Easiest - No Installation Required)

-**Note:** This method will be available once the package is published to PyPI.
-For now, use Option B.

 The simplest way to use Time Doctor MCP is with `uvx`, which runs the server directly from PyPI without manual installation:

 **Claude Desktop/Code:**